How Can I Get a Social Security Card While Living Abroad?

 Does Social Security know if I live overseas?

-You must notify SSA if you collect benefits abroad, but they don’t track your movements otherwise.
+You must notify SSA if you collect benefits abroad, but they do not track your movements otherwise.
+If you receive benefits, SSA will send you a questionnaire every 1-2 years to confirm your continued eligibility.

-What if I’m not eligible for an SSN?
+What if I am not eligible for an SSN?

 You may apply for an ITIN through the IRS for tax purposes.
 ITINs do not grant work authorization or Social Security benefits.